BAND 2:

 Rank: Musician and Private, Company E

-Honors/Service Distinctions: Joined from recruiting depot 21 November 1862.
-Shown on regimental records as receiving pay in August 1864 for service as a member of the regimental band
+Honors/Service Distinctions: Reported by Samuel P. Bates in his History of Pennsylvania Volunteers, 1861-5 as having joined from recruiting depot 21 November 1862.
+Awarded rate of pay $22 per month, as member of regimental band, May 1863; shown on regimental records as receiving pay in August 1864 for service as a member of the regimental band

 Klotz, Charles A. (see also “Company H”)